Nastel/gocypher-cybench-maven/README.md

 **Prerequisites**

-* A project must have dependencies to JMH framework and contain classes which implements benchamrks using JMH framework.
+* A project must have dependencies to JMH framework and contain classes which implements benchmarks using JMH framework.
 * Until CyBench Maven plugin and its dependencies are not released to Central Maven repository must build `GoCypher CyBench Launch Maven Plugin` locally and install it to local Maven repository.
-See section `CyBench Maven Plugin Build` for details.
+See section [CyBench Maven Plugin Build](#cybench-maven-plugin-build) for details.

 Plugin is configurable inside plugin configuration tags.